Jssyi/Final-Project/README.md

 ### RQ6: Salary by Remote Ratio and Company Size

+Initially, we looked solely are remote ratio and its relationship to salary, but upon receiving feedback from the professor, we realized that company size may have an influence on remote ratio policies.
+Because of this, we decided to examine the interaction of remote ratio, company size, and salary.

 ```{r echo=TRUE}
 # Convert remote_ratio to factor with specified levels
 df$remote_ratio <- factor(df$remote_ratio, levels = c(0, 50, 100))